dallin/ancient/README.md

 # Ancient
-Just a minimal, very simple, old-school theme for Ghost.
+Just a very simple, old-school theme for Ghost.